CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 With the ability to pick our own topic and work on our own seperate applications for the main site, this gave my team and I a chance to really showcase are skills from both the back-end to the front-end.

 The Application that I decided to create was [The Accomplishment Cookie Jar](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker).
 The main pupose of my application is to allow people to keep track of their accomplishments to give them a way to boost there confidence in the future, whenever in need.
-The idea of tracking accomplishments came from David Goggins [Cookie Jar theory](https://productiveclub.com/cookie-jar-method/#:~:text=The%20cookie%20jar%20method%20is%20a%20technique%20of,yourself%20of%20what%20you%20have%20achieved%20in%20life.)
+The idea of tracking accomplishments was inspired by David Goggins [Cookie Jar theory.](https://productiveclub.com/cookie-jar-method/#:~:text=The%20cookie%20jar%20method%20is%20a%20technique%20of,yourself%20of%20what%20you%20have%20achieved%20in%20life.)

 Although, from the very start, my site revolved around the Cookie Jar idea, it sorta just slowly evolved into something much more.
 From a simple idea of having just a Cookie Jar that maybe let you drop an "accomplishment cookie" in it by a simple button click...

 (Drawing I made during brainstorming phase for my application topic)
 <img src="Accomplishment-CookieJar/images/ScreenShots/CookieJarDrawing.jpg" alt="Front-End" width="960" height="540">

-I was able to create a site that puts you in a room that allows you to interact with a computer screen within your computer screen!
+I was able to create a web application that puts you in a cozy room that allows you to interact with a computer screen within your computer screen!
 By clicking the "Full Screen" button from the main page it lets you use the four provided apps on the desktop screen.
 The [CookieJar.exe](#cookiejarexecrud) (CRUD), [The Beautiful Soup](#beautiful-soup) (data scraped webpage), [Joke API](#joke-api) (API), and the [Welcome.txt](#welcometxt) (briefly explains what each app does).
-From the main screen I even added a [Christmas](#christmas) suprise that lets you access an alter dimension, if you will, where you work in an office building preparing for Christmas time!
+From the main screen I even decided to add a [Christmas](#christmas) button that navigates you to an parallel dimension of sorts, where you work in an office building preparing for Christmas time!

 <img src="Accomplishment-CookieJar/gifs/Full-Site.gif" alt="Front-End" width="960" height="540">

-I made my background and styling come to life by utilizing the site [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites and more!
+How I made my background, icons and most of my styling really come to life was by utilizing the site [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites and more!
 The site gives you access to many copyright free assets of images both free or paid.
 I highly recommend it to anyone!

 <img src="Accomplishment-CookieJar/images/ScreenShots/Canva.png" alt="My-Application" width="960" height="540">